nvdungx/nvdungx.github.io/_posts/2022-03-20-EGAS-concept.md

 ![alt](/assets/img/blogs/2022_03_04/EGAS-configuration_3.png)

 With different configuration of architecture, we can achieve different target in term of availability(keep system available when fault occur) and safety.
-We can see that 1oo1D and 1oo2 offer the same "High Safety" characteristic, however 1oo1D configuration provide safety by increasing system diagnostic coverage and does not require as much as components as 1oo2.
+We can see that 1oo1D and 1oo2(serial on the output) offer the same "High Safety" characteristic, however 1oo1D configuration provide safety by increasing system diagnostic coverage and does not require a duplication of main processing component as 1oo2.
 So we lean toward 1oo1D configuration for its simplicity and cheaper to implement.

-For more information about other configuration of system architecture, you can read them in the book **"Safety Instrumented Systems Verification: Practical Probabilistic Calculations"** by William M. Goble and Harry Cheddie
+For more information about other configuration type of system architecture, you can read more about them in the book **"Safety Instrumented Systems Verification: Practical Probabilistic Calculations"** by William M. Goble and Harry Cheddie

 #### EGAS 3 level system concept
+> fail silent:
+> fail operational:
+> fail safe:

 The following image shows the overview of EGAS concept in the specification.
 For the Level1, Level2, Level3 terminology, they shall be explained in more detail in next section.
 <figure>
   <img src="/assets/img/blogs/2022_03_04/EGAS-arch.png" alt="EGAS arch">